DefinedNet/mobile_nebula/README.md

 - Copy `env.sh.example` and set it up for your machine
 - Ensure you have run `gomobile init`
-- In Android Studio, make sure you have the current ndk installed by going to Tools -> SDK Manager, go to the SDK Tools tab, check the `Show package details` box, expand the NDK section and select `27.0.12077973` version.
+- In Android Studio, make sure you have the current NDK installed by going to Tools → SDK Manager, go to the SDK Tools tab, check the `Show package details` box, expand the NDK section and select `27.0.12077973` version.
-- Ensure you have downloaded an ndk via android studio, this is likely not the default one and you need to check the `Show package details` box to select the correct version.
+- Ensure you have downloaded a NDK via android studio, this is likely not the default one, and you need to check the `Show package details` box to select the correct version.
 The correct version comes from the error when you try and compile
 - Make sure you have `gem` installed with `sudo gem install`
-- If on MacOS arm, `sudo gem install ffi -- --enable-libffi-alloc`
+- If on macOS arm, `sudo gem install ffi -- --enable-libffi-alloc`

 If you are having issues with iOS pods, try blowing it all away! `cd ios && rm -rf Pods/ Podfile.lock && pod install --repo-update`